eliseomartelli/eliseomartelli.it/_posts/2018-12-22-going_cashless_as_a_student.md

 It's *simple*, part of my daily check **triple pat** (Wallet, phone and keys) and if I'm not going to drive I can _leave it_ behind at home.

 ### Managing my expenses
+You can argue that using cashless payment methods can
 ___

 Do you want to talk to me about projects, fun stuff and other things that might be interesting?